Gross Anatomy Laboratory

 ISU is committed to providing students with the priceless opportunity to learn anatomy from the best teachers possible – the altruistic individuals who donate their bodies for education.

-- Twelve clamshell dissection tables with downdraft ventilation and
+- Fourteen clamshell dissection tables with downdraft ventilation and

 - Two surgical lights at each station

 - Mounted HD video camera at each station

 - Mac Mini with 55” display at each station

 Other laboratory features:

 - High quality skeletons and models

 The Treasure Valley Anatomy & Physiology Laboratories encourages students to apply to the After School Anatomy Club.
 Application information becomes available in early July for the Spring Semester.
 For more information click here: After School Anatomy Club